espocrm/espocrm/README.md

 ### Installing the stable version

-See the [instructions](https://docs.espocrm.com/administration/installation/) about installation.
+See the [instructions](https://docs.espocrm.com/administration/installation/) on installation.

 ### Development